Pronovix/swagger_ui_formatter/README.txt

 This module provides a field formatter for file fields with allowed file types as json or yml, which renders the uploaded json or yml file using the Swagger UI if the uploaded json or yml file is a valid swagger file.
+This module uses the Swagger UI Library available at https://github.com/swagger-api/swagger-ui

 Requirements
 ============